 More than any other product, the best dropper posts change the way we ride and are essential to the modern mountain biking experience

 More than any other product, the best dropper posts change the way we ride and are essential to the modern mountain biking experience.
 In the old days if you wanted to ride down a steep tricky descent you stopped, got off you bike and put your saddle down or you just went for it and hoped for the best.
-Then Gravity Dropper invented the dropper post, so you could put the saddle down (and back up again) without stopping – you didn’t have to wing it.
+Then the dropper post came along and you could put the saddle down (and back up again) without stopping – you didn’t have to wing it.

 How we tested the best dropper posts

 For this test all our droppers are 150mm but depending on how tall you are and they type of bike you ride that length may be too tall or too short for you.
 With each post we’ve listed all drops available and their prices because it may surprise you but some manufacturers do charge more for an extra 25mm of drop.

 The weight printed is for this a 150mm in a 30.9mm diameter with just the remote and no cable.
 We’ve done this because the different length cables weigh different amounts and this can skew the figures.
 We used the same saddle during set up and the same bike and test loop multiple for our back-to-back tests.

 You will notice that beneath each product summary is a ‘View Deal’ link.
 If you click on one of these links then mbr may receive a small amount of money from the retailer should you go to purchase the product from them.
 Don’t worry, this does not affect the amount you pay.

 Price: £395.00 | Weight: 595g | Height options: 100, 125, 150, 175 and 200mm | Diameter: 30.9, 31.6 and 34.9mm